-Both projects-Dark Energy in the kitchen sink-, try to deal with the surrealistic aspect of generating the unknown in a kitchen.
-Between something absurd and something factually right, I expect to engage in a discussion at the boundary between science fiction and ‘hard-core’ science – a platform where the extreme experiments of amateurs can make the physically ‘impossible’ happen.
+Between something absurd and something factually right, we engaged in a discussion at the boundary between science fiction and ‘hard-core’ science – a platform where the extreme experiments of amateurs can make the physically impossible’ happen.